-Are you researching finishing options for production machines?
-Maybe you’re looking for additional third-party finishing options for company materials?
-You’ve likely come across the spiral binding options for print materials.
+As you research finishing and binding options for multi-page production print materials, you’ve likely come across spiral binding.
 But just what is spiral binding, and what are the benefits of it?
 Let’s take a look into what is considered spiral binding, its pros, cons, and applications for your organization.

 If you’ve ever attended school, you probably already understand what a spiral notebook is.
-A spiral binding, or “coil binding” as it is sometimes referred, is a style of paper binding in which one side of the paper is uniformly punched with equidistant holes.
-A spiralized piece of metal or plastic is spin through the holes for a simple binding.
+A spiral binding, or “coil binding” as it is sometimes referred, is a style of paper document binding in which one side of the paper is uniformly punched with equidistant holes.
+A spiralized piece of metal or plastic is spun through the holes for a simple binding.
+This allows for a loose-yet-organized binding that is especially popular among those printing manuals, workbooks, and other guides.

 The Benefits of Spiral Binding

 - It allows books to lay flat.
-Where a glued perfect binding is best for a hand-held book, spiral binding is preferred for materials that will need to lay flat on a desk or possibly a podium.
+Where a glued perfect binding is best for a hand-held book, spiral binding is preferred for materials that will need to lay flat on a desk, workbench, or possibly a podium.
+This is especially handy for manuals and guides that provide instructions—allowing for the use of one’s hands (on computers, during technical repairs, assembly, maintenance, etc.).

 - It can accommodate a wide range of page counts.
 When it comes to spiral bindings, the number of pages is virtually irrelevant.
 Large or small, all that needs to change is the size of the plastic or metal binding piece.